harness/developer-hub/docs/feature-flags/use-ff/relay-proxy/relay-proxy.md

 ### Supported Modes for Relay Proxy

 There are various modes for both versions of Relay Proxy.
-The Relay Proxy V1 supports running in four different modes:
+The Relay Proxy V1 supports running in two different modes:

  - **Offline with in-memory cache**
  - **Offline with Redis cache**

- - **Online with in-memory cache**
- - **Online with Redis cache**
+To learn more about using [Offline Mode in the Harness Relay Proxy](./offline.md), you can find more information in the Harness docs including instructions on how to generate offline configuration and how to run the proxy in offline mode.

-Whereas with the Relay Proxy V2, it only supports running in the **Online with Redis Cache** mode.
+Whereas with the Relay Proxy V2, it only supports running **Online with Redis Cache** or **Online with In-Memory Cache** mode.
 Operating in this mode requires the following:

  - A connection to Harness SaaS.
  - Connectivity to a Redis cache.

+To learn more about using [Caching Options in the Harness Relay Proxy](./cache_options.md), you can find more information in the Harness docs including common FAQs about the caching options.

 ## More information